enterprise-oss/osso-docs/docs/guides/overview.md

 Osso is a complete solution for authenticating users via SAML.
 It's offered as a microservice that you can deploy to your own infrastructure.
 The application is written in Ruby with the Sinatra framework.

+The microservice includes two main aspects of functionality - IDP configuration and user authentication.

+IDP configuration is necessary for every account that wishes to use SAML-based authentication, and Osso provides an admin interface for configuration, as well as back end functionality to persist configuration that is used during user authentication.

+Osso's authentication functionality allows you to send users who require SAML authentication to an OAuth authorization endpoint inside your Osso instance.
+Osso will then send the user to their IDP based on the configuration you performed perviously.
+Once the user logs in to their IDP, they are redirected back to your Osso instance, where Osso normalizes the user payload from various IDPs.

+Osso then sends the user back to your application's OAuth redirect URI with a `code` parameter.
+Following the OAuth spec, you'll exchange this code for a profile describing the user, allowing you to sign the user into your application.

 See our technical documentation on deployment.

 ## Enterprise Onboarding